 Roopkund trek is one of the most loved treks in Uttarakhand.
 It has gained a lot of popularity lately and has become every trekker's favorite.
 Due to this excessive rush to the trek, there have been some effects on the nature and the biodiversity of the area due to which the Hon’ble High Court of Uttarakhand recently issued a ban on overnight camping in the high altitude meadows of Uttarakhand.
-Due to this ban, the Roopkund trek cannot be undertaken anymore till the ban is lifted.
+Due to the Roopkund trek ban, this trek cannot be undertaken anymore till the ban is lifted.
 As we all know, the meadows are a biodiversity hotspot and it is extremely important to conserve them.
 Even though the beauty of the Roopkund trail is unmatched and the trek finds itself on the bucket list of many trekkers, it is essential that we do not get disheartened by the court order.

 The Himalayas have so many other trails, which are as beautiful and charming as the Roopkund trail.

-Trekkers can use this opportunity to explore the new trails or the less popular trails, where the crowd is also less.
+The Roopkund trek ban has given trekkers an opportunity to explore the new trails or the less popular trails, where the crowd is also less.
 This will give the trekkers a chance to live in untouched and pristine surroundings with only nature around you.

 Let's have a look at the 4 best treks to do in 2019 instead of Roopkund.